Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Abstract

 \section{Abstract}

 Recent research has shown that fine-tuning diffusion models (DMs) with arbitrary rewards, including non-differentiable ones, is feasible with reinforcement learning (RL) techniques, enabling flexible model alignment.
-However, applying existing RL methods to timestep-distilled DMs is challenging for ultra-fast ($\le2$-step) image generation.
+However, applying existing RL methods to step-distilled DMs is challenging for ultra-fast ($\le2$-step) image generation.
 Our analysis suggests several limitations of policy-based RL methods such as PPO or DPO toward this goal.
 Based on the insights, we propose fine-tuning DMs with learned differentiable surrogate rewards.
-Our method, named \textbf{LaSRO}, learns surrogate reward models in the latent space of SDXL to convert arbitrary rewards into differentiable ones for efficient reward gradient guidance.
-LaSRO leverages pre-trained latent DMs for reward modeling and specifically targets image generation $\le2$ steps for reward optimization, enhancing generalizability and efficiency.
-LaSRO is effective and stable for improving ultra-fast image generation with different reward objectives, outperforming popular RL methods including PPO and DPO.
+Our method, named \textbf{LaSRO}, learns surrogate reward models in the latent space of SDXL to convert arbitrary rewards into differentiable ones for effective reward gradient guidance.
+LaSRO leverages pre-trained latent DMs for reward modeling and tailors reward optimization for $\le2$-step image generation with efficient off-policy exploration.
+LaSRO is effective and stable for improving ultra-fast image generation with different reward objectives, outperforming popular RL methods including DDPO \cite{black2023training} and Diffusion-DPO \cite{wallace2024diffusion}.
 We further show LaSRO's connection to value-based RL, providing theoretical insights.
 See our webpage \href{https://sites.google.com/view/lasro}{here}.